MBODM/pingalive-go/README.md

 ### Why it exists
 I wasn´t able to successfully add a batch file (`.bat`) or a link (`.lnk`) to the Windows 10 Taskbar.
 At least not in a way it works properly (maybe i´m just too stupid, but all tries had some issues).
 So i decided to quickly write a tiny executable doing that job instead.
 Then i was able to add that executable to the Taskbar, without any problems.
 That´s the sole reason why this tool exists. :grin:

-The original [pingalive](https://github.com/mbodm/pingalive) was written in Rust.
+The original [pingalive](https://github.com/mbodm/pingalive) tool was written in Rust.
 The reason why this specific version exists, written in Go, is the simple and stupid fact that i just wanted to refresh my Go skills a tiny bit.
 And this application seemed to be the perfect starter project for that.
 There is no other special meaning to the "Rust vs. Go" descission here. :wink:

 ### Requirements